alarner/au/README.md

 ## Managing more complex data...

-This is great, but what if we want to also store the number of likes in a database on our server, and we'd also like to allow other components in our web app to display the number of likes (accurately).
+This is great, but what if we want to also store the number of likes in a database on our server?
+Maybe we'd also like to allow other components in our web app to display the number of likes (accurately).
 As complexity grows, this approach to storing data can become very cumbersome.
 Flux architecture prescribes what should happen when an action occurs within our UI (like clicking on a button).
 The general flow of information looks like this:

 ![Flux Data Flow](http://fluxxor.com/images/flux-simple.png)